-Check out my recommendations below for books, websites and podcasts to help with your job search.
+Check out my recommendations below for books, training courses, websites and podcasts to assist with your job search.
 Also remember to ask your university’s career service for assistance – many universities will allow you to continue using their careers service for several years after graduation.

 Black Hole Focus: How Intelligent People Can Create a Powerful Purpose for Their Lives, by Isaiah Hankel (founder of Cheeky Scientist).
 A brilliant, no-nonsense guide to finding a renewed sense of purpose after your PhD.
 Packed with case studies, exercises and advice to support your transition into a new career.

 How to Find a Career With Your Humanities Degree in 126 Days, by James Mulvey (affiliate link).
 James lays out a schedule to help you massively improve your employability for jobs outside academia in only 4 months.
 Read my full book review for more details.

 A Jobseeker’s Diary: Unlocking Employment Secrets, by Fawzi Abou-Chahine.
 A refreshingly candid account of Fawzi’s own journey to find industry employment after his PhD, covering topics like mental health and claiming welfare benefits, as well as the application process itself and making the transition into a new sector.

 Websites (in alphabetical order)

 Beyond the Professoriate – Founder Maren Wood (History PhD) has assembled a formidable range of careers resources on this site.
 The support for researchers includes blog articles, an online community, twice-yearly conferences and career coaching.
 Plus there’s support for institutions too, with the unique Aurora e-learning programme giving access to 150+ video interviews with PhDs.